JWH-018

-JWH-018 (1-pentyl-3-(1-naphthoyl)indole, NA-PIMO or AM-678) is an analgesic chemical from the naphthoylindole family that acts as a full agonist at both the CB_{1} and CB_{2} cannabinoid receptors, with some selectivity for CB_{2}.
+JWH-018, also known as 1-pentyl-3-(1-naphthoyl)indole, NA-PIMO, or AM-678, is a cannabinoid from the naphthoylindole family that acts as a full agonist at both the CB_{1} and CB_{2} cannabinoid receptors, with some selectivity for CB_{2}.
 It produces effects in animals similar to those of tetrahydrocannabinol (THC), a cannabinoid naturally present in cannabis, leading to its use as synthetic cannabinoid products that, in some countries, are sold legally as "incense blends".

 As a full agonist at both the CB_{1} and CB_{2} cannabinoid receptors, this chemical compound is classified as an analgesic medication.
 The analgesic effects of cannabinoid ligands, mediated by CB_{1} receptors are well established in treatment of neuropathic pain, as well as cancer pain and arthritis.

 These compounds work by mimicking the body's naturally-produced endocannabinoid hormones such as 2-AG and anandamide (AEA), which are biologically active and can exacerbate or inhibit nerve signaling.
 As the cause is poorly understood in chronic pain states, more research and development must be done before the therapeutic potential of this class of biologic compounds can be realized.

+Use and effects

+JWH-018 has been reported to produce marked impairment and intense hallucinogenic effects even in small to moderate doses in clinical studies.